-Outside of regular business hours, provide the emergency call center operator with your name and the telephone number where you can be reached for a call back from the veterinarian on call:
+Outside of regular business hours, call the emergency call centre number posted in the facility and labs.
+Provide the call centre operator with your name and the telephone number where you can be reached for a call back from the veterinarian on call.

 To ensure the health status of all animals maintained in our facility, general medical surveillance procedures have been developed for each species.